-Update: There has been new PsExec versions released in 2021 (v2.30 and v2.32), while the PoC in the blog does not work on them, we confirmed it to also be vulnerable to this Local Privilege Escalation with minor PoC adjustments.
+Update: There has been new PsExec versions released in 2021 (v2.30 and v2.32), we confirmed them to also be vulnerable to this Local Privilege Escalation with minor PoC adjustments.

 So…this one’s been here for a while: a local privilege escalation vulnerability in PsExec.
 This local privilege escalation allows a non-admin process to escalate to SYSTEM if PsExec is executed locally or remotely on the target machine.
 I was able to confirm this works from Windows 10 all the way back to XP and from my investigation, it affects PsExec v2.2 (latest as of this writing) all the way back to v1.72 (2006).
 We gave Microsoft 90 days to patch the issue, however it has not been patched yet.